Disney Fairies: Fairies

-Fawn, Iridessa, Queen Clarion, Rosetta, Silvermist, Sweetpea, Terence, Tinker Bell, Vidia and many others are the only fairies from the books to appear in the films.
+Aside from Tinker Bell, Fawn, Iridessa, Queen Clarion, Rosetta, Silvermist, Sweetpea, Terence, and Vidia are the only fairies from the books to appear in the films.
 Sweetpea only appears in The Pirate Fairy, as well as a small cameo in Tinker Bell and the Legend of the NeverBeast.

 Some of Tink's book-only best friends also may appear in a crossover special with the Fairies in the movies and with other shows: